dancer1325/grafana/docs/sources/alerting/fundamentals/_index.md

 **How do you want to organize your alerts and notifications?**

-- Be selective about who you set to receive alerts.
-Consider sending them to the right teams, whoever is on call, and the specific channels.
+- Be selective about who you set to receive alerts
+* Consider sending them to the right teams, whoever is on call, and the specific channels.
 - Think carefully about priority and severity levels.
 - Automate as far as possible provisioning Alerting resources with the API or Terraform.